For some of us, our occupation involves a higher-than-normal risk to our safety and lives.

 For those individuals who work in the Armed Forces, as firefighters or scaffolds, among other high-risk occupations, insurance companies will ask many more detailed questions.

-For example, during the application process, the insurance agent may ask about your daily working tasks and where your occupation is based (such as the region in which you work or whether you work on-shore or off-shore).
+Click To Compare QuotesFor example, during the application process, the insurance agent may ask about your daily work tasks and where your occupation is based (such as the region where you work or whether you work onshore or offshore).

-Click To Compare QuotesThey will then compare this risk analysis to the required coverage, helping determine your overall insurance rates.
-In most cases, those who work in high-risk occupations pay significantly more for life insurance coverage than the average individual.
+In most cases, those in high-risk occupations pay more for life insurance than the average individual.

 How Claybrooke Can Help